-The Annual Meeting of Shareholders (the "Meeting") of CELESTICA INC. (the "Corporation" or "Celestica") will be held at the TMX Broadcast Centre, The Exchange Tower, 130 King Street West, Toronto, Ontario on Thursday the 20th day of April, 2017 at 9:30 a.m.
-(EDT) for the following purposes:
+The Annual Meeting of Shareholders (the "Meeting") of CELESTICA INC. (the "Corporation" or "Celestica") will be held at One King West Hotel, 1 King Street West, Toronto, Ontario on Friday the 27th day of April, 2018 at 9:30 a.m.
+EDT for the following purposes:

-- to receive and consider the financial statements of the Corporation for its financial year ended December 31, 2016, together with the report of the auditor thereon; - to elect the directors for the ensuing year; - to appoint the auditor for the ensuing year; - to authorize the directors to fix the auditor's remuneration; - to approve an advisory resolution on the Corporation's approach to executive compensation; and - to transact such other business as may properly be brought before the Meeting and any adjournment(s) or postponement(s) thereof.
+- to receive and consider the financial statements of the Corporation for its financial year ended December 31, 2017, together with the report of the auditor thereon; - to elect the directors for the ensuing year; - to appoint the auditor for the ensuing year; - to authorize the directors to fix the auditor's remuneration; - to approve an advisory resolution on the Corporation's approach to executive compensation; and - to transact such other business as may properly be brought before the Meeting and any adjournment(s) or postponement(s) thereof.